- What Is It?

 Lassa fever facts

-- Lassa fever is one of the hemorrhagic fever viruses, like Ebola virus, Marburg virus, and others.
+- Lassa fever is one of the hemorrhagic fever viruses like the Ebola virus, Marburg virus, and others.

-- Unlike Ebola virus, Lassa fever is not as contagious person to person, nor as deadly.
+- Unlike the Ebola virus, Lassa fever is not as contagious from person to person, nor as deadly.

-Lassa fever was first described in the 1950s, and the viral particle was identified in 1969 from three missionary nurses who died in Lassa, Nigeria, after caring for an infected obstetrical patient.
-Lassa fever is one of the hemorrhagic fever viruses, occurring in West Africa in similar areas as Ebola virus.
-There are 100,000-300,000 cases of Lassa fever each year in the world, causing an estimated 5,000 deaths and about 10%-15% of admissions to hospitals in Sierra Leone and Liberia.
+Lassa fever was first described in the 1950s, and the viral particle was identified in 1969 by three missionary nurses who died in Lassa, Nigeria, after caring for an infected obstetrical patient.
+Lassa fever is one of the hemorrhagic fever viruses, occurring in West African sub-regions in similar areas as the Ebola virus.
+Sierra Leone, Liberia, Ghana, and Nigeria are most often affected.
+Surrounding regions are also at risk because the rodents that transmit the virus are very common throughout West through East Africa.
+There are 100,000 to 300,000 cases of Lassa fever each year in the world.
+Lassa fever heavily impacts Sierra Leone and Liberia in particular, where it causes an estimated 5,000 deaths and about 10%-16% of admissions to hospitals each year.
 Deaths are especially common in children.
-Case fatality is 1% in general, although severe cases have a case fatality of 15%.
+Case fatality is 1% in general (compared to 70% in the Ebola virus).
+Severe cases have a case fatality of 15%.

 What are causes and risk factors for Lassa fever?